Loveleet/Deepak_Smart_Contract_work/README.md

 7. **Use the dashboard**
    - In MetaMask, switch to BSC Testnet and import the deployer/admin account.
-   - Add the deployed LAB token under “Import Tokens”.
+   - Add the USDT token used by the distributor (e.g. mUSDT at `0xc9722e88c255f2c793867c19a2f7c8b62a97e5`).
-   - Walk through the same transfer forms as in the local walkthrough—transactions will broadcast to the live testnet.
+   - Run the workflow: USDT `approve` → `registerApproval` → `slotBuy` and review receipts for upline/direct/royalty flows.

-8. **Need to redeploy?** Re-run the deploy script (or edit `shared/artifacts.json` with the new address) and execute `pnpm run postdeploy` again before restarting services.
+8. **Need to redeploy?** Re-run the deploy script (or edit `shared/artifacts.json` with the new address) and execute `pnpm run postdeploy` before restarting services.

 ## Notes

-- `LABToken` includes ERC20Permit, AccessControl roles (`DEFAULT_ADMIN_ROLE`, `FEE_MANAGER_ROLE`, `FLASH_ROLE`), pausability, safe fee caps, and mint/burn admin gates.
-- All high-level transfer flows (`slotBuy`, `directCommission`, `royaltyTransfer`, `superRoyaltyTransfer`, `creatorTransfer`, `flashTransfer`) are exposed through the backend and surfaced in the frontend dashboard.
+- The codebase now centers on `GAINUSDTDistributor`; a lightweight `MockUSDT` contract is included for local testing.
+- Key roles: `DEFAULT_ADMIN_ROLE`, `PAUSER_ROLE`, and `FUNDS_ROLE`.
+Only addresses with the appropriate role can pause/unpause or withdraw tokens.
+- The backend surfaces read-only endpoints plus admin utilities (pause/unpause, wallet updates, withdrawals).
+End-user flows (`approve`, `registerApproval`, `slotBuy`) are executed directly from the frontend via wagmi.
 - Additional conveniences: Justfile shortcuts, OpenAPI spec, shared schema validation, rate limiting, and toast-based UX.